Ahmad-Rasheed-01/Unix-Like-Audit-Program/README.md

 A comprehensive collection of system audit scripts designed to gather critical system information for security assessments, compliance audits, and system documentation across different Unix-like operating systems.

-**Note**: This repository is named "Unix-like-Audit-Program" because it supports both Linux and Unix systems, including IBM AIX.
+**Note**: This repository is named "Unix-Like-Audit-Program" because it supports both Linux and Unix systems, including IBM AIX.

 ## Overview